AviatrixSystems/Docs/HowTos/tgw_faq.rst

 How does the Next Gen Transit compare with Transit VPC?
 ----------------------------------------------------------------

+Transit VPC refers to transit deployment model where an Aviatrix gateway is deployed in a Spoke VPC. this is now called advanced mode in the Next Gen Transit.

 Transit Gateway Orchestrator can be deployed with some Spoke VPCs run Aviatrix gateways.
 When is the right use case to run Aviatrix Spoke gateway?

  1. If you need packet in flight to be encrypted, launch Aviatrix gateway in the Spoke VPC.